 Experience the health benefits of foam rolling

-Basically you use your own body weight and with simple movements you roll specific muscles and tight areas over a firm foam roller to provide a deep, controllable massage.
+Basically, you use your own body weight and with simple movements, you roll specific muscles and tight areas over a firm foam roller to provide a deep, controllable massage.

 These Grid Rollers are the most popular foam rollers we stock and hundreds of our clients are now enjoying the benefits of using them regularly.

 Many of our clients find it enormously beneficial to use a roller on their mid and upper backs.
-Sitting slouched at a computer all day inevitably cause terrible tightness, even rigidity.
+Sitting slouched at a computer all day inevitably causes terrible tightness, even rigidity.
 With this comes pain and we call this the start of ‘Old Man’s Back’ (or Lady’s of course).
-As people age they tend to become more flexed.
+As people age, they tend to become more flexed.
 This is extremely unhealthy as you lose flexibility and the ability to breath deeply.
 If this flexed, ‘hunchback’ posture is becoming you then there is no time to waste – you are losing your health.
 Start rolling out that back on a daily basis and soon you will be feeling the benefits.

 When using a foam roller, it is easy to change the amount of pressure that is being applied to the problematic areas.
 They can be used anywhere and are easy to travel with when on the road.
 By using them consistently you really can enjoy enormous health gains in a relatively short period of time.